nicoladarius/Football-Game-MIT-App-Inventor/README.md

 # Football-Game-MIT-App-Inventor
 # Football Shootout Challenge
-# This game was my first project in MIT App Inventor a while ago.
+# This game was my first project in MIT App Inventor a while ago (The game was made at a young age).
 Welcome to the **Football Shootout Challenge**!
 This is an exciting and interactive football game built using MIT App Inventor.
 In this game, you will challenge a goalkeeper to score goals with your shooting skills.
 Time your shots, avoid the goalkeeper's blocks, and see how many goals you can score!

 ## Features